csswizardry/csswizardry.github.com/_posts/2019-08-13-making-cloud-typography-faster.md

      https://fonts.[client].com/[number]/[hash].css` header.
-0. Entry (10) lives on a different origin again, so we have more connection overhead to contend with, and the file seems to take an incredibly long time to download (as evidenced by the sheer amount of dark green—sending data).
+0. Entry (10) lives on a different origin again, so we have more connection overhead to contend with, and the file seems to take an incredibly long time to download (as evidenced by the sheer amount of dark green — sending data).
    Why does Cloud.typography redirect us to a file we own ourselves?
 Is there some kind of ‘release mechanism’ used to authenticate `[client].com` to use the font service?
 And why is the file so huge?!